 Each method has its own shortcomings and benefits.
-For example, web publishing is the least pricey and has the lowest reputation, but surprisingly it is capable or reaching a much wider audience than most other methods.
+For example, web publishing is the least pricey and has the lowest reputation, but surprisingly it is capable of reaching a much wider audience than most other methods.
 My site, such as it is, reaches over 30,000 unique visitors a month.

 Option 1: Web Publishing

 Web publishing is, quite simply, setting up web pages to display your work.
 This is an easy process, even for someone with limited knowledge of web page creation.
-You can make use of a service such as www.blogger.com (free) to create your own site and you simply need to paste in your poems.
+You can make use of a service such as blogger.com (free) to create your own site and you simply need to paste in your poems.
 It is hardly more work than e-mailing.

-Because web sites are inexpensive and easy to create, there are many people out there doing it.
+Because websites are inexpensive and easy to create, there are many people out there doing it.
 This means that it carries less prestige than any of the other methods, yet web pages are easier to promote than books and because they are free, will often attract more readers than a book if you do a little marketing and publicity work.